How To Overcome Shyness At Work: 7 Ideas From Psychology

 Also, don’t turn yourself into a victim of impostor syndrome — telling yourself you don’t deserve your success.
 You deserve your achievements.
 Your shyness does not equal a lack of worth.

-Never brand yourself as less worthy of anything you achieved or plan to achieve.
-No matter what anyone says, even what your inner critic whispers into your head.
-Your shyness doesn’t mean you’re one bit less worthy than anyone around.
+Never think you are less worthy of what you achieved or plan to achieve.
+No matter what others or even your inner critic says.
+Being shy doesn’t mean you are less valuable than anyone else.

 So, if you have social anxiety, this doesn’t make you a misfit.
-If you’re shy, then who the darn eff are others to tell you you’re doing it wrong?
-And even if they do, why would you give their opinions any undue value?
+If you are shy, why should others judge you?
+And even if they do, why let their thoughts matter more than yours?

 You are what you are, and that is so beautiful.